 Poor leadership skills can ruin team morale.
 As a manager, you hold more power than you believe.
 You have the ability to hire and fire your subordinates.
 You can promote them, or not.
 You can approve their raises following their annual reviews, during which you can give them a fair review, or not.
-In essence, your leadership skills and moral compass will have a big impact in their future’s career.
-Even if you believe you are treating employees fairly, your impact on their lives is unmistakable, which is why having a great boss is the number one wish of many employees, above more vacation time, and a bigger pay check.
+In essence, your leadership skills and moral compass will have a big impact on their future career.
+Even if you believe you are treating employees fairly, your impact on their lives is unmistakable, which is why having a great boss is the number one wish of many employees, above more vacation time, and a bigger paycheck.
 There are managers that destroy the confidence of their employees.
-Whether they do it by accident, lack of leadership skills, or neglect, it can have a permanent damage on morale.
+Whether they do it by accident, lack of leadership skills, or neglect, it can have permanent damage to morale.

 Below is a list of four ways that poor leadership skills can ruin team morale.

 Bosses should be investing in their employee’s development.
 Their leadership skills might need some improvement, but they won’t have the incentive to improve it unless you encourage them to apply for promotions within the company.

 Some managers don’t tell employees about professional development opportunities, because they don’t want to lose someone or train someone new.
 Don’t be that guy.